Mike Jackson (fighter): Early career

 Jackson made his amateur debut under the Lonestar Beatdown banner in September, 2009.
 He lost the bout by unanimous decision.
+Jackson was also an amateur 2011 Golden Gloves Boxing champion.

 Ultimate Fighting Championship

 Jackson made his professional and promotional debut on February 6, 2016, at UFC Fight Night 82, where he faced fellow newcomer Mickey Gall.
 Jackson lost the fight by submission just 45 seconds into the first round.

 He was expected to face Jacob Capelli at XKO 34 on January 28, 2017 but the bout was cancelled.
 Instead Jackson faced Bellator MMA fighter Jeremie Holloway in a Muay Thai bout.
 Jackson lost by unanimous decision.

 He was expected to face Rafael Justino at LFA 18 on August 4, 2017, but the bout was cancelled.

 Jackson next faced CM Punk at UFC 225 on June 9, 2018.
 Jackson dominated the largely uneventful fight, winning via unanimous decision.
 Three years after the bout, it was made public that the result was overturned to a no contest by IDFPR after Jackson tested positive for marijuana and was suspended for three months.

 A welterweight bout between Jackson and Dean Barry was briefly linked to UFC on ESPN: Chiesa vs. Magny in January, but it was pulled due to undisclosed reasons.
 They were expected to meet at UFC on ESPN: Reyes vs. Procházka on May 1, 2021.
 However, in March, Barry revealed that he was not able to obtain a visa in time for the bout so it was pulled once again.
 The bout was then booked for the third time to take place at UFC Fight Night: Lemos vs. Andrade on April 23, 2022.
 Jackson won the fight via disqualification in the first round after being rendered unable to continue due to an intentional eye gouge.

 Jackson faced Pete Rodriguez on October 15, 2022, at UFC Fight Night 212.
 He lost the fight via knockout in round one.

 On January 9, 2023, it was announced that Jackson was released from the UFC, despite having one bout left on his contract.